To view the History Department's faculty publications select from the list below:

-- Associate Editor, SAGE Encyclopedia of Military Science, Thousand Oaks, CA: SAGE Publications, 2013.
+- Associate Editor, Encyclopedia of Military Science.
+Edited by G. Kurt Piehler and M. Houston Johnson V. Thousand Oaks, CA: SAGE Publications, 2013.

-- Review of Jenifer Van Vleck: Empire of the Air: Aviation and the American Ascendancy, in March 2014 Edition of The Journal of Military History.
+- Review of Empire of the Air: Aviation and the American Ascendancy by Jenifer van Vleck.
+Journal of Military History, April 2014.

 - “’Our Once Beautiful but Now Desolated Valley’: Farming in the Breadbasket of the Confederacy.”
 In Home Front to Front Line: The Civil War Era in the Shenandoah Valley, edited by Jonathan A. Noyalas, pp. 5-16.
 New Market, VA: Shenandoah Valley Battlefields Foundation, 2009.

 - "'The Colored Laborers Work as Well as When Slaves': African Americans in the Breadbasket of the Confederacy, 1850-1880."
 In Archaeological Perspectives on the American Civil War.
 Edited by Clarence R. Geier and Stephen Potter, 229-252.
 Gainesville: Univ.
 Press of Florida, 2000.